 The Bank and its subsidiaries operating in Turkey maintain their books of account and prepare their statutory consolidated financial statements in Turkish Lira ("TL") in accordance with the accounting principles as promulgated by the Banking Regulation and Supervision Agency ("BRSA"), Turkish Accounting Standards promulgated by the Public Oversight Accounting and Auditing Standards Authority, Capital Markets Board of Turkey, the Turkish Commercial Code and tax legislation.
 The foreign subsidiaries maintain their books of account in accordance with the laws and regulations in force in the countries in which they are registered.
-The accounting policies and valuation principles applied in the preparation of financial statements are determined and applied in accordance with principles in the context of IAS and IFRS.
+The accounting policies and valuation principles applied in the preparation of accompanying financial statements are determined and applied in accordance with principles in the context of IAS and IFRS.

-The consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRSs") and its interpretations adopted by the International Accounting Standards Board ("IASB").
-The consolidated financial statements were authorised for issue by the Group's management on 25 March 2020.
-The Bank's General Assembly and the other reporting bodies have the power to amend the consolidated financial statements after their issue.
+The accompanying consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRSs") and its interpretations adopted by the International Accounting Standards Board ("IASB").
+The consolidated financial statements were authorised for issue by the Group's management on 26 April 2021.